ekv88/react-boilerplate/README.md

-# ⚠ THIS IS WORK IN PROGRESS, DONT USE IT YET! ⚠
+⚠ THIS IS WORK IN PROGRESS: You can use it but it's not done yet! ⚠
+---
 # ReactJS Boilerplate ⚛
 *This is boilerplate code made to support scalability and everything you would need in SPA*